-When you Go Great Lakes Bay, the third largest art gallery in Michigan - The Gallery, Art for Saginaw - beckons with modern art by Michigan-based artists, all inside the historic (and historically beautiful) Bancroft Building.
-And one of the longest-standing community theatres in the country?
-It's here: Pit & Balcony Theatre, in Old Town Saginaw, offering live, on-stage performances since 1932!
+When you Go Great Lakes Bay, our art galleries and museums beckon, as does one of the longest-standing community theatres in the country: Pit & Balcony Theatre, offering live, on-stage performances since 1932!

 Take ample chances to catch live entertainment at The State Theatre of Bay City, or witness the Saginaw Bay Symphony Orchestra at The Temple Theatre, and don't get us started on mentioning all of the local coffee houses and cafés whose walls are worth exploring!
 (Hint: Enjoy Intermission Deli in Bay City or Dawn of a New Day Coffee House & Cafe in Saginaw for food and displays of local artwork and photography.)